International & Off-Campus Programs

 Catholic Studies in Rome

-Students may apply for fall, spring or the academic year, and live at the St. Thomas Bernardi Residence.
 Catholic Studies majors and minors may study Catholic social thought, theology, and social justice, as well as introductory Italian language.
-Priority deadline is January 15th for either semester of the following year.
+Program takes place each spring; students live at the St Thomas Bernardi Residence.
+Priority deadline is January 15th.

 Participation Requirements for Study Abroad